MicrosoftDocs/ATADocs/ATPDocs/install-step2.md

 ### How to set up a gMSA account

 1. Create a [gMSA account](/windows-server/security/group-managed-service-accounts/getting-started-with-group-managed-service-accounts#BKMK_CreateGMSA).
 Make sure to check the [prerequisites](/windows-server/security/group-managed-service-accounts/getting-started-with-group-managed-service-accounts#BKMK_gMSA_Req) carefully.
-1. Create a new [security group containing all your domain controllers with sensors (running Windows Server 2012 or above)](/windows-server/security/group-managed-service-accounts/getting-started-with-group-managed-service-accounts#BKMK_AddMemberHosts) with permissions to retrieve the gMSA account's password.
+2. Create a new [security group containing all your domain controllers with sensors (running Windows Server 2012 or above)](/windows-server/security/group-managed-service-accounts/getting-started-with-group-managed-service-accounts#BKMK_AddMemberHosts) with permissions to retrieve the gMSA account's password.
 (Recommended)
+3. Grant the gMSA account "Log on as a service" right in the Default Domain Controllers Policy and any policy that impacts the machines on which the sensor is installed on.
+This ensures that the Azure Advanced Threat Protection Sensor service can start.

 ## Provide a username and password to connect to your Active Directory Forest